-Are You Ready to Accept the Trailblaze Challenge?
+Are you ready to accept the Trailblaze Challenge?

-Make-A-Wish Maine is excited to announce they will host the first-ever Trailblaze Challenge in Northern New England on September 28th, 2019.
+MAINE — Make-A-Wish Maine has announced they will host the first-ever Trailblaze Challenge in Northern New England on Sept.
+28.

-Designed as an endurance hiking event, the Make-A-Wish Trailblaze Challenge gives participants the opportunity to tackle 23.4 miles of the Maine Hut Trail, all in one amazing day while raising much needed funds to grant the wishes of children with critical illnesses.
-This is a journey, not a race and caters to all levels from hiking novice to advanced outdoor enthusiasts!
+Designed as an endurance hiking event, the Make-A-Wish Trailblaze Challenge gives participants the opportunity to tackle 23.4 miles of the Maine Hut Trail, all in one amazing day, while raising much-needed funds to grant the wishes of children with critical illnesses.

+This will be a journey, not a race, and caters to all skill levels, from hiking novice to advanced outdoor enthusiasts.

-Events Manager, Samantha Elliott shares “We are thrilled to bring Trailblaze Challenge to Maine!
+Events manager Samantha Elliott said, “We are thrilled to bring Trailblaze Challenge to Maine.
 More than just a fundraiser, the endurance experience uniquely evokes the journey our wish kids go through, creating a tremendous emotional impact by the end of the weekend.”

-Participants are taken through 14 weeks of supported training before converging upon Sugarloaf for a weekend of concentrated activity and passionate celebration.
+Participants will be taken through 14 weeks of supported training before converging on Sugarloaf for a weekend of concentrated activity and passionate celebration.

-To begin your journey, you’ll need to register for an information session.
-RSVP today at http://site.wish.org/trailblazeme
+To begin the journey, register for an information session; RSVP at http://site.wish.org/trailblazeme.

+Make-A-Wish Maine creates life-changing wishes for children with critical illnesses.
+The organization is on a quest to bring every eligible child’s wish to life, because a wish is an integral part of a child’s treatment Journey.

 -